Lombiq/Orchard-Ambassadors-Toolbox/IntroductoryTalkTemplate/DemoOutline.md

 5. Introduction to extending Orchard
 	1. Create a theme with the command line template if you haven't created it together with the solution: `dotnet new octheme -n "OrchardCore.Theme"`
 	2. Modify *Layout.liquid* (e.g. you can write something in front of the site name) and explain the concept of shapes and shape template overrides.
 	3. Show some simple examples from the [Training Demo module](https://github.com/Lombiq/Orchard-Training-Demo-Module). `YourFirstOrchardCoreController` is a good example.
+Alternatively or additionally, you can show the code of something simpler, like `TitlePart`, in the Orchard Core source.
+You can correlate what people have seen on the admin with the code.